icogn/tpr-gen3/README.md

 - Need to validate the input from the requester and update a file in a branch for the config which is used by the menus

+---

+For developing website in tauri context, we do not need the sidecar.
+Things that would be passed to it should be statically known, such as the port (let's say 3000) and the volume path.

+We will also need a way to test the sidecar version.
+Should already have top-level `yarn build:website` to put the output in the resources folder.
+When running the sidecar, it should load this (which it is already doing).

+The no-sidecar version can be the one which does NOT include `--no-watch` since watching it is safe when there are no problems related to the sidecar.
+We would still need to pass an environment variable in to indicate that we should not run the sidecar.

 ## Notes

 - We have to use `--no-watch` when running tauri in dev mode.